plokhotnyuk/jsoniter-scala/README.md

 ## Known issues

-1. Scalac has a bug that affects case classes which have 2 fields where name of one is a prefix for the another name that contains a character which should be encoded immediately after the prefix (like `o` and `o-o`).
-You will got compilation or runtime error, depending on the version of the compiler, see details here: https://github.com/scala/bug/issues/11212
+1. Scalac has a bug that affects case classes which have 2 fields where the name of one is a prefix for another name that contains a character which should be encoded immediately after the prefix (like `o` and `o-o`).
+You will get compilation or runtime error, depending on the version of the compiler, see details [here](https://github.com/scala/bug/issues/11212).

 The workaround is to move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field)

-2. A configuration parameter for the `make` macro is evaluated in compile time only that require no dependency on other code that uses result of the macro's call.
+2. A configuration parameter for the `make` macro is evaluated in compile-time only that require no dependency on other code that uses a result of the macro's call.
 In that case the following compilation error will be reported:

 ```
 [error] Cannot evaluate a parameter of the 'make' macro call for type 'full.name.of.YourType'.
 It should not depend on